cmmvio/docs.cmmv.io/docs/0-Overview/6-Transpiles.md

 # Transpiles

-In CMMV, transpilers are used to generate necessary files based on contracts and module requirements.
-These classes create code or configuration files that are required for the proper functioning of modules such as HTTP, Protobuf, and Repository.
-Whenever a module requires specific artifacts (like controllers or entities), a transpiler processes the contracts and automatically generates the required files.
-This modular approach makes the system adaptable, as each module can define its own set of transpilers to handle file generation as needed.
+In the CMMV framework, transpilers are essential tools used to generate necessary files based on contracts and module requirements.
+These classes automatically create code or configuration files that are vital for the proper functioning of modules such as HTTP, Protobuf, and Repository.

-Here's an example of a Protobuf transpiler implementation:
+Whenever a module requires specific artifacts, like controllers, entities, or Protobuf definitions, a transpiler processes the contracts and generates the required files.
+This approach ensures modularity and adaptability, as each module can define its own set of transpilers to handle file generation as needed.

+## Key Features of Transpilers

+* **Automatic Code Generation:** Transpilers generate files automatically based on contracts, reducing manual work and ensuring consistency between your application and the database, API interfaces, or other modules.
+* **Modular:** Each module (e.g., HTTP, Protobuf, Repository) has its own transpiler, ensuring a clean separation of concerns.
+* **Customizable:** New transpilers can be added for other custom modules, making the system extensible.
+* **Contract-Based:** Transpilers rely on contracts to define what code needs to be generated.
+Contracts are the central mechanism for defining the structure, behavior, and data types for entities and services.

+## Native Transpilers

+* **Protobuf Transpiler:** Generates .proto files based on contracts to enable RPC communication.
+* **Repository Transpiler:** Creates database entities based on TypeORM, implementing CRUD functionality based on contracts.
+* **HTTP Transpiler:** Generates controllers and routes for RESTful APIs based on the contract definitions.
+* **Websocket Transpiler:** Generates Websocket communication gateways for RPC based on contract definitions.

+## Example

+Below is an implementation of the ProtobufTranspile class, which generates ``.proto`` files from contracts to facilitate communication using Protobuf.

 ```typescript
 import * as fs from 'fs';